-Display the frequently used tools like: New, Open, Save, Undo, Redo, Save As, Plot, Plot Preview and Help.
-Moreover you can customize it (adding more commands from the drop-down button) or showing it bellow/above the ribbon.
+Display the frequently used tools like: New, Open, Save, Undo, Redo, Save As, Plot, etc. Moreover you can customize it (adding more commands from the drop-down button) or showing it bellow/above the ribbon.

 2.1.2.
 Workspace

 2.1.2.1.
 Workspace Switching